bcrist/zkittle/readme.md

     Both ':' and '?' regions may contain a ';' before the '~' to create an "otherwise" region.
     This region will only be evaluated if the first region is not evaluated. e.g.
     \\ has_full_name ? full_name ; first_name last_name ~ //

+    \\x | y// is mostly equivalent to \\x.@exists? x ; y ~// except that the former can be used as an expression, while the latter always just prints x or y.

     By default all strings will be printed with an HTML escape function.
     This can be overridden or disabled in code when generating other types of documents.